Skip to main content

 This compulsory, unassessed module is for all full-time MA students in their first year and all part-time MA students in their second year.
 It consists of four workshops, which are designed to help you begin the process of research, building towards the submission of your dissertation proposal.

-In the first part of the session we will investigate common research paradigms and link these to our personal understanding of what research is and how it is carried out.
-In the second half of the session we will look at referencing and how to avoid assessment offences such as plagiarism.
+• Using the library for research and referencing and avoiding plagiarism: common research paradigms linked to our personal understanding of what research is and how it is carried out; referencing and how to avoid assessment offences such as plagiarism.

-In this final session we will discuss how best to analyse data that you will collect for your research coursework or your dissertation.
+• Structuring your research and answering a question: how best to analyse data that you will collect for your research coursework or your dissertation.

 Learning objectives